cashshuffle/cashshuffle-electron-cash-plugin/README.md

 5. Fee is fixed and unchanged.

-6. If the amount of coins in input is greater than the sum of the shuffling amount fee, then `Shuffle` button will become enabled
+6. If the amount of coins in input is greater than the sum of the shuffling amount fee, then the `Shuffle` button will become enabled

 7. Pressing `Shuffle` will start the shuffling process.
 After 5 participants registered on the server, the shuffling process will start.